 Absence of the <broadcast-ind> in a SIP INVITE request indicates that the MCPTT client is initiating a non-broadcast group call.

 Absence of the <floor-state> in a SIP 200 (OK) response from the non-controlling MCPTT function indicates that the floor is idle.

+Absence of the <call-to-functional-alias-ind> in a SIP INVITE request for a first-to-answer call indicates the use of the MCPTT IDs of the potential target MCPTT users.

 The recipient of the XML ignores any unknown element and any unknown attribute.